-4. For the curriculum you’re considering, take a look at the Scope and Sequence (every website should provide this and you can download these ahead of time).
+For the curriculum you’re considering, take a look at the Scope and Sequence (every website should provide this and you can download these ahead of time).
 Some resources have a chronological walk through the Bible, some are focused on the point (or the topic).
 What does your team want to focus on?
-(We’re finding that a lot of people are tired of the same-old stories alone and are looking for more Bible that’s rarely taught—that’s how we’ve created the Buzz Scope and Sequence.)
 You have to determine what kind of Scope and Sequence your team resonates with.

 5. What’s the ministry model that you’re trying to resource?

 From there, choosing a curriculum/resource becomes much clearer.
 Yet, there’s one more area you need to hone in on.
 I’m attaching a link here so you can see the variables, but basically determine if you’re resourcing a classroom setting, children’s church, large group/small group format, or activity center rotation.
 (Resources work better in certain settings depending on if they’re designed for those settings.)
 Take the quiz on this page to learn more!